Kong/kong/README.md

 Kong has been built with the following leading principles:

-- **High Performance**: Sub-millisecond processing latency to support the mission critical use cases and high throughput.
+- **High Performance**: Sub-millisecond processing latency to support mission critical use cases and high throughput.
 - **Extensibility**: With a pluggable architecture to extend Kong in Lua or GoLang with Kong's Plugin SDK.